 This collection of delicate glass vessels is an excellent way to bring attention and interest to an otherwise dreary space.
 The reflecting light, touch of vegetation, and gently sway of an air garden are relaxing, to say the least.

 Giant containers such as these can only be made more wondrous by creating a living garden within.
 Perfect for the outdoor patio area, deck, greenhouses, and other places you love to relax within, finding one is well worth the effort.

 Terrariums seem to look best when they have a ‘buddy’ to pair up with.
 These tall drinks of water seem to do the trick well and are perfectly paired for the addition of an upright plant or two.

 Many of what has been highlighted above are various forms of apothecary jars, as are these- which make the perfect place to build your own garden indoors.
 You get both the interest of the awesome jar shapes, as well as whatever you choose to place inside.

 Reminisce about the heat of the desert all winter long as you gaze upon your own desert inspired decorations.
-Open glass boxes are the perfect place to plant some small cacti and other various drought tolerant vegetation.
+Open glass boxes are the perfect place to plant some small cacti and other various droughts tolerant vegetation.